aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 5. Set your preferred color for the Shape.
 6. Write the modified presentation as a PPTX file.

-This Java code shows you how to apply the solid color fill to a box in PowerPoint:
+This PHP code shows you how to apply the solid color fill to a box in PowerPoint:

 ```php
   // Instantiates a presentation class that represents a presentation file